Voltaic314/Wordle_Seeker/README.md

 -------------------------------

-From my own statistical info gathering, Arise and Until are the best starting words because they use the top 9 most used letters in the alphabet for five-letter words.
+From my own statistical info gathering, Soare and Until are the best starting words because they use the top 9 most used letters in the alphabet for five-letter words.

 ------------------------------